Marlene Sai: Singing

-Marlene Sai, just out of high school, became a teenage recording star.
+Sai, just out of high school, became a teenage recording star.
 Sai toured Japan in 1962 and has an extensive following there.
 In 2007 Sai hosted the 23rd annual Ka Himeni Ana singing contest at the Hawaii Theatre.
 In 2008, Sai performed in concert in New York City at Carnegie Hall.
 Sai's album Kainoa was considered 21st out of 50 of the all-time great albums of Hawaii by Honolulu magazine in 2004.
 In the article it states that it wasn't recorded under the most ideal circumstances.
 When she signed with Sounds of Hawaii, the new label hadn't even finished building its studio.
 Kainoa was recorded inside the bus depot once located on King Street.
 "We recorded late at night, when it was quiet, buses weren't moving and you hoped an airplane didn't fly overhead," Sai says.
 "But I had Sonny Chillingworth on slack key and Don Ho on the organ behind me, so we still had a ball."